-1) Ensure A.C. power to the charger is shut off.
-The charger will go into a shutdown mode if the temperature sensor is installed when power is on.

-2) If the drip shield is installed, remove it.

-3) Use a Phillips screwdriver to loosen the two screws which secure the temp probe access plate to the top of the charger, remove the access plate

-4) Locate the five-pin keyed receptacle which is recessed in the black internal module.
-(Note: There may be a thick, black plastic tape over this receptacle, peel it back.)
+- 1) Ensure A.C. power to the charger is shut off.
+The charger will go into a shutdown mode if the temperature sensor is installed when power is on. - 2) If the drip shield is installed, remove it. - 3) Refer to Figure 5.
+Locate the access plate on top of the PT-24-45W and loosen the two Phillips head screws (DO NOT REMOVE SCREWS.)
+Remove the access plate. - 4) Locate the five-pin keyed receptacle which is recessed in the black internal module.
+(Note: There may be a self-adhesive black plastic cover approx. 1 1/2" x 1 1/2" square, over this receptacle, remove cover.)

-5) Route the temp sensor end of TP through the black bushing on access plate.
-Insert the 5 pin connector end of TP firmly into the receptacle.
-Replace the TP access plate.

-6) It is recommended that the TP cable running to the battery be secured with the provided cable clamps to prevent the plug from accidentally being dislodged.

-7) The probe itself should be mounted on the inside of the battery box, or more ideally, mounted directly onto one of the batteries using a clamp or a small amount of silicon-type adhesive.
+- 5) Route the temp. sensor end of the TP through the black bushing on the access plate.
+Insert the 5 pin connector end of the TP firmly into the receptacle.
+Replace the access plate and tighten the two Phillips head screws. - 6) It is recommended that the cable running to the battery be secured with the provided cable clamps to prevent the plug from accidentally being dislodged.
+One cable clamp tie point (10-32 Phillips head screw with washers) has been provided to secure the cable as it exits the top of the charger. - 7) The probe itself should be mounted on the inside of the battery box, or more ideally, mounted directly onto one of the batteries using a clamp or a small amount of silicon-type adhesive.